 Other Common Marijuana Charges in Charlotte

-Our marijuana defense attorneys at Randall & Stump, PLLC are experienced in defending against:
+Our marijuana defense attorneys at Randall & Stump, Criminal Defense Attorneys are experienced in defending against:

 - Possession With Intent to Sell and Deliver: You could also be charged with a crime for possession with intent to distribute.
 Under this offense, the quantity of cannabis is not always relevant.
 Instead, the arresting officer may base the charge on evidence that you could have distributed, delivered, or sold the drug.
 This may come from the possession of baggies and scales, the way the drugs were packaged, or communications regarding passing the drug between you and one or more other people.
 Possession with the intent to sell marijuana is a Class I felony or higher.